ossi0/Data-C70_ML-NMR/nmr-ml_prediction/README.md

 done
 ```

-**IMPORTANT**: Before running the job, ensure that the loop indices in the job script match your folder structure (number of beads and chunks), and that the chunk files are generated with the `sed` command either as in **step 2**, or in the `script_predict.job` script.
+**IMPORTANT**: Before running the job, ensure that the loop indices in the job script match your folder structure (number of beads and chunks), and that the chunk files are generated with the `split` command either as in **step 2**, or in the `script_predict.job` script.

-### 7. Monitor Prediction Progress
+### 4. Monitor Prediction Progress

 Check the prediction status: